martinheidegger/simple-terminal-menu/Readme.md

 ```

 ## tty Tests
-If the terminal doesn't support TTY the  will just return `null`!
+If the terminal doesn't support TTY `new TerminalMenu` will just `null`!

 ## Comfort functions
 To write a nice title and subtitle the comfort functions `.writeTitle` and `.writeSubtitle` exist.